DailyDreaming/system-setup/README.md

 # system-setup
-Scripts and files for setting up my Ubuntu machine.
+Scripts and files for setting up Ubuntu.